 Contingency amounts shall be calculated at 10% of the overall project estimate.

-In special or unusual circumstances recommended by a Department Director and approved by the CAO, a contingency in excess of 10% may be approved in accordance with level of Purchasing Authority.
+In special or unusual circumstances recommended by a General Manager and approved by the CAO, a contingency in excess of 10% may be approved in accordance with level of Purchasing Authority.

 If a contingency is being applied to a project, it must be identified at time of award and be included in the total amount approved and be within budget funds available.